dennistalanga/precipitation-nowcasting/devblog/dataset_stratification.md

 *   **High Difficulty (Cluster 2):** Characterized by severe convective activity, deep heavy-intensity tails, high spatial variance (structural storm chaos), and rapid frame-to-frame flux.

-### Fusing the 9D Feature Space: The Composite Difficulty Score
-To transform the discrete K-Means cluster assignments into an actionable optimization target for timeline partitioning, the pipeline calculates a continuous **Composite Difficulty Score** for each archive block.
-This score functions as a centralized scalar metric, mathematically fusing the standardized variance, peak convective intensity, and spatial system motion vectors.

-Instead of relying on a fragile chronological timeline, the dataset framework utilizes this composite score as its core baseline indicator.
-It defines the true physical complexity of the weather patterns contained within any given segment, serving as the objective valuation parameter that the continuous split search engine optimizes to match distribution profiles perfectly across the train, validation, and test splits.

----

 ## Stratified Continuous Split Search

 Because the current pipeline implementation loads data via continuous, non-overlapping datetime ranges, the framework handles timeline partitioning by searching for contiguous multi-month blocks rather than shuffling individual 10-day archives.
 This continuous bounding strategy ensures total chronological sequence integrity within each isolated split.